cadlebe/northwestclock.github.io/README.md

 What you need on your system in order to install:

--Preferably Ubuntu 12.04 or later
+- Preferably Ubuntu 12.04 or later
--At least a Core i3 processor
+- At least a Core i3 processor
--256mb RAM
+- 256mb RAM
--Python 3.5 or later
+- Python 3.5 or later
--Various packages that the build step with show as an error -cx_freeze
+- Various packages that the build step with show as an error
+- cx_freeze

 ## Installing